HSS Honors and Awards

 Maura Dykstra, assistant professor of history, has been awarded the 2021–22 Richard P. Feynman Prize for Excellence in Teaching, Caltech's highest teaching prize.
 Dykstra is part of the group who created the Critical Intersections: Conversations on History, Race, and Science seminar series in 2020, and she received Caltech’s Dr. Fred Shair Programming Diversity Award in June 2021.
 The Feynman Prize was established in 1993 to annually honor a professor who demonstrates, in the broadest sense, unusual ability, creativity, and innovation in teaching.

-The Division of the Humanities and Social Sciences was especially proud to present its student prizewinners for the 2020–21 academic year, following more than a year of remote learning, with all its challenges.
+The Division of the Humanities and Social Sciences is proud to present its prize recipients for the 2021–2022 academic year.